tytydraco/ExamineScraper/supplements/apigenin.md

 Cortisol

-In isolated human H295R adrenal cells, 12.5μM of Apigenin decreased cortisol to 47.5% of control (being outperformed by both soy isoflavones) with significant efficacy at 6μg/mL and greater.[29]
+In isolated human H295R adrenal cells, 12.5μM of Apigenin decreased cortisol to 47.5% of control with significant efficacy at 6μg/mL and greater.[29]

 7.